orchest/orchest/docs/source/getting_started/installation.md

   already have Argo Workflows installed on your Kubernetes cluster.
 - {ref}`Installing using kubectl <install-kubectl>`: If you would rather use `kubectl` instead of the `orchest-cli`.
+- {ref}`Setting up a reverse proxy <reverse-proxy>`: Useful when installing Orchest in remote machines, such as AWS EC2 instances.

 (install-fqdn)=